oneinfra/oneinfra/docs/joining-worker-nodes.md

   down set of permissions.

-* `oi` will generate a symmetric key, ciphering it with the cluster public key provided in the `--join-token-public-key-file` argument.
+* `oi` will generate a symmetric key, ciphering it with the cluster public key provided in the `--join-public-key-file` argument.

 * `oi` will create a [`NodeJoinRequest` resource](https://github.com/oneinfra/oneinfra/blob/master/apis/node/v1alpha1/nodejoinrequest_types.go)